Sepecat Jaguar models in 1/72 scale

 X32 or Humbrol 250 can be used.
 I picked GUNZE SANGYO 313 acrylic

-with a drop of red acrylic.
+with a drop of red acrylic mixed in.
 Please note that considerable variations in

 match by Trimite.
 Again, there were variations and on this small 1/72 model